 Health and Safety

-All staff are qualified emergency first-aiders in school so simple first aid is given at school when necessary.
+All staff are qualified emergency first-aiders in school, so simple first aid is given at school when necessary.
 We have four fully qualified First-aiders - who will deal with more serious injuries.
 If an accident needs hospital attention you will be contacted immediately.
 Please ensure that any information held by the school is kept-up-to-date so that you can be contacted.
 School will, with signed and authorised permission, administer prescribed medication if required.
-Teachers will not automatically be able to administer medication.
-No un-prescribed medication will be given in school by teaching staff.
-Please contact the Head Teacher for any further clarification
+Teachers will not automatically be able to administer medication, therefore no un-prescribed medication will be given in school by teaching staff.
+Please contact the Head Teacher for any further clarification.

 Please ensure that your contact details held by the school are correct, and that the school is told about any health matters, especially allergies, relating to your child.